Income and Wealth

 By

-office said, for the poorest fifth of the population,
+contrast, the budget office said, for the poorest fifth of

-people in the middle of the income scale, the growth
+in the middle of the income scale, the growth in

 November 14, 2011 Los Angeles Times "America fails wealth gap test"

-— just before the Depression.
-According to an analysis
+1920s — just before the Depression.
+According to an

 In our

-The typical respondent believed that the top 20 percent of
+respondent believed that the top 20 percent of Americans

-percent of the wealth, and the bottom 40 percent owned 10
+owned 60 percent of the wealth, and the bottom 40 percent

 Americans

-own about 25 percent.
-They still wanted the rich to be
+25 percent.
+They still wanted the rich to be richer

-but they wanted the disparity to be much less extreme.
+than the poor, but they wanted the disparity to be

 January 29, 2012